-Idiot Ball: Surprisingly few of the main characters grasp it for a disaster movie.
+- Idiot Ball: Surprisingly few of the main characters grasp it for a disaster movie.
 Instead, it's passed between reporters, none of whom are aware of what a "volcano" or "lava" is, and who insist on running "rescued animal" human interest stories while the disaster is ongoing.
 They should have sacrificed a few of them to the volcano gods to appease them - would have worked as well as anything else!

-Infant Immortality: All the small children survive.
+- Infant Immortality: All the small children survive.
 And so does a small Jack Russell named Bill.
 Just in case that wasn't enough to assure you no innocents were harmed there is even a brief news report on vets setting up an emergency pet shelter.

-Jerkass: The yuppie husband who wanted his doctor wife, Jaye, to stop working with the injured downtown because they were just poor people.
+- Jerkass: The yuppie husband who wanted his doctor wife, Jaye, to stop working with the injured downtown because they were just poor people.
 He finally stalked off, never to be seen again on screen once his wife insisted on doing, y'know, her job.

-Laser-Guided Karma: The guy mentioned above as a Jerkass, who wanted his doctor wife to leave behind the injured and flee the city, owns a new office building.
+- Laser-Guided Karma: The guy mentioned above as a Jerkass, who wanted his doctor wife to leave behind the injured and flee the city, owns a new office building.
 It gets knocked down to channel the lava.

-Red Shirt: Conventional Red Shirts are everywhere in this movie.
+- Red Shirt: Conventional Red Shirts are everywhere in this movie.
 If there's a major operation or event (the eruption, a lava flow, the controlled detonation, etc), almost guaranteed someone's going to die in it.

-Too Dumb to Live: Kelly.
-She claims to not need a babysitter but she freezes up constantly, forcing people to drop what they're doing (which once includes trying to save someone else's life) to bail her ass out.
+- Too Dumb to Live: Kelly.
+She claims to not need a babysitter but she freezes up constantly, forcing people to drop what they're doing (which in once instance includes trying to save someone else's life) to bail her ass out.

 - She distracts her father from rescuing two trapped firemen - when she had plenty of time to get away from the lava - and they burn to death.
 She also just sits and stares at a freshly ejected lava bomb, until a bit of said lava spits out from it and hits her in the leg - giving her a second degree burn.
 Kid has Plot Armor about 10 feet thick.